Last updated on August 24th, 2023 at 09:14 am

 There are a range of different reasons why your cat’s ears might feel hot.

-Some of the reasons are super simple and nothing to worry about, while others can be more serious, with medical attention being needed.
+Some of the reasons are super simple and nothing to worry about, while others can be more serious, and require medical attention.

-The reason why your cat might have hot ears usually falls under 1 of 5 different categories.
+The reason why your cat might have hot ears usually falls into one of five different categories.
 Those categories are illness, infections, heatstroke, allergies, and body temperature.

 To help you understand each reason, we’ll now look at each one in more depth.